-- "AI" are to artificial intelligence; - · "ASICs" are to application-specific ICs, meaning ICs designed for a specific application; - · "CPU" are to computing processing unit; - · "GPU" are to graphic processing unit; - "edge computing" are to a method of optimizing cloud computing systems by performing data processing at the edge of the network, near the source of the data; - "FPGA" are to field programmable gate array, an integrated circuit designed to be configured by a customer or a designer after manufacturing; - "hash" are to a function used to map data of arbitrary size to data of fixed size and, in the context of Bitcoin mining, a function to solve the mining puzzle; - "hash rate" are to the processing power of the Bitcoin network and represents the number of computations that is processed by the network in a given time period; - "ICs" or "chips" are to integrated circuits; - "IoT" are to Internet-of-Things, the extension of internet connectivity into physical devices and everyday objects; - "ISO" are to the International Organization of Standardization; - "network computing power" are to the processing power of all the machines in the Bitcoin network; - "nm" are to nanometer; - "PMU" are to power management unit, which is a microcontroller that governs power functions; - "POW" are to proof-of-work; - "SaaS" are to software as a service, which is a software licensing and delivery model in which software is licensed on a subscription basis and is centrally hosted;
+- "AI" are to artificial intelligence; - "ASICs" are to application-specific ICs, meaning ICs designed for a specific application; - "CPU" are to computing processing unit; - "GPU" are to graphic processing unit; - "edge computing" are to a method of optimizing cloud computing systems by performing data processing at the edge of the network, near the source of the data; - "FPGA" are to field programmable gate array, an integrated circuit designed to be configured by a customer or a designer after manufacturing; - "hash" are to a function used to map data of arbitrary size to data of fixed size and, in the context of Bitcoin mining, a function to solve the mining puzzle; - "hash rate" are to the processing power of the Bitcoin network and represents the number of computations that is processed by the network in a given time period; - "ICs" or "chips" are to integrated circuits; - "IoT" are to Internet-of-Things, the extension of internet connectivity into physical devices and everyday objects; - "ISO" are to the International Organization of Standardization; - "network computing power" are to the processing power of all the machines in the Bitcoin network; - "neural-network accelerator" are to a class of microprocessor designed as hardware acceleration for AI applications; - "nm" are to nanometer; - "PMU" are to power management unit, which is a microcontroller that governs power functions; - "POW" are to proof-of-work; - "Risc-V" are to an open source instruction set architecture, which is a set of instructions that describes the way in which software talks to an underlying processor, and Risc-V's open source nature means that anyone can build a processor to support it without paying high royalty fees;

-- "SoC" are to a chip that integrates all components of a computer or other electronic systems; - "tape-out" are to the final result of the design process for ICs when the graphic for the photomask of the IC is sent to the fabrication facility, and a successful tape-out means all the stages in the design and verification process of ICs have been completed; - "Thash" are to Terahash, the measuring unit of the processing power of the Bitcoin mining machine; - "Thash/s" or "TH/s", "GH/s", "Ehash/s" or "EH/s" are to the measuring unit of hash rate.
-1 EH/s = 1,000,000 TH/s; 1 TH/s = 1,000 GH/s; and - "TPU" are to a tensor processing unit, which is an AI accelerator ASIC.
+- "SaaS" are to software as a service, which is a software licensing and delivery model in which software is licensed on a subscription basis and is centrally hosted; - "SoC" are to a chip that integrates all components of a computer or other electronic systems; - "tape-out" are to the final result of the design process for ICs when the graphic for the photomask of the IC is sent to the fabrication facility, and a successful tape-out means all the stages in the design and verification process of ICs have been completed; - "Thash" are to Terahash, the measuring unit of the processing power of the Bitcoin mining machine; - "Thash/s" or "TH/s", "GH/s", "Ehash/s" or "EH/s" are to the measuring unit of hash rate.
+1 EH/s = 1,000,000 TH/s; 1 TH/s = 1,000 GH/s; - "TOPS" are to tera-operations per second, which is a measurement of the computing performance of a chip; and - "TPU" are to a tensor processing unit, which is an AI accelerator ASIC.